Blue Boar (bomb): Development

-The design was later modified for use as the Green Cheese anti-shipping missile.
+The design was later modified for use as the Green Cheese anti-ship missile.
 This was essentially a combination of the Blue Boar casing with the radar seeker from the Red Dean air-to-air missile and the Red Beard warhead.
 This also proved too heavy and was ultimately cancelled.
 Ultimately, the role was filled by the Martel, another television-guided weapon.

 Only a single example is known to exist today, on display at the Brooklands Museum.